 Capstone Experience: (6 credits) Students will choose one of two capstone tracks:

 - Research Track: Students complete a dual paper option.
 The two research papers(3 credit hours each) are supervised by USI core or affiliate faculty.
-Research track students develop and conduct original research that rigorous investigates empirical and conceptual urban challenges in their area of interest.
+Research track students develop and conduct original research that rigorously investigates empirical and conceptual urban challenges in their area of interest.

 Looking to further your interest in urban topics?
 Ready for that next level?
 The Urban Studies Institute’s PhD in Urban Studies prepares students for academic and research careers at the forefront of urban analysis.
 Our doctoral students work alongside top faculty in their fields and join future leaders passionate about solving urban community issues.